-West Basin is currently executing a Board-adopted Strategic Business Plan with the goal of building more local control and reliability into our local water supply.
-Through the 2008 Board-adopted Water Reliability 2020 Program (WR 2020), West Basin is currently expanding production of locally-produced water by doubling water recycling and conservation programs and planning to add 10% of future water supplies from ocean-water desalination.
-In late 2010, West Basin opened its Ocean-Water Desalination Demonstration Facility Water Education Center to the public to share Southern California's water story, teach the community about local supplies, and conduct scientific research on ocean-water desalination.
+West Basin is currently executing a Board-adopted Strategic Business Plan with the goal of building a more diverse, locally controlled and reliable water supply.
+Through the 2008 Board-adopted Water Reliability 2020 Program (WR 2020), West Basin is expanding production of locally-produced water by doubling water recycling and conservation programs and researching the possibility of adding 10% of future water supplies from ocean-water desalination.
+In late 2010, West Basin opened its Ocean-Water Desalination Demonstration Facility Water and Education Center to the public to share Southern California's water story, teach the community about local supplies, and responsibly research ocean-water desalination.